 The Steering Committee conducts annual sprints to review the initiative’s progress, and our process, organization, and scope.
 This includes a retrospective of the initiative’s annual cycle of data collection, and consideration of proposed changes to the initiative for the following year (e.g., refinements to the EDCI metrics).

-ILPA serves as official Secretariat to the EDCI (since July 2022) and facilitates the annual EDCI Steering Committee sprint meetings.
+ILPA serves as official Secretariat to the EDCI Steering Committee and facilitates the annual EDCI Steering Committee sprint meetings.
 ILPA also supports Steering Committee governance and elections.

 ILPA is continually working to align LPs and GPs around important ESG issues and provides education, resources, and toolkits for private equity investors looking to integrate ESG considerations into investment programs.
 For more information, visit ILPA’s ESG resources page.